sboday/edx-documentation/en_us/open_edx_release_notes/source/CSMHE/migration_procedures.rst

 Run ``migrate-same-database-instance.sh``.

-.. _Restart the Migration:
+.. _Restart a Migration:

 ======================
-Restart the Migration
+Restart a Migration
 ======================

 If you need to restart either migration, you can use the following command to